bekk/bekk-christmas/post/react/context-short-explanaition-and-some-hot-tips.md

 const [season, setSeason] = React.useState({name:"Christmas", color:"red"});//in order to set the state you can do this:setSeason({name:"Easter", color: "yellow"});
 ```

-If you realise you need the type in retrospect, you can use _typeof_ to decleare the type based on the inferred type.
+If you realise you need the type in retrospect, you can can go back and declare the type, _or_ you can use _typeof_ to declare the type based on the inference.

 ```
 type Season = typeof season;